 (15 offered) $25,000 per year, renewable

 The Office of Admissions screens applications and identifies candidates most suitable for the Honors Program and for the Presidential Scholarship Program.
-The College notifies these students in January and invites them to a hybrid competition (on-campus and remote options) in January or February offering a unique opportunity to interact with Carthage faculty, potential classmates, and Carthage Honors students, while competing in the Presidential Scholarship Program.
+The College notifies these students in January and invites them to a hybrid competition (on-campus and remote options) in January or February, offering a unique opportunity to interact with Carthage faculty, potential classmates, and Carthage Honors students, while competing in the Presidential Scholarship Program.
 A remote option will also be offered.

 Additional awards for top students

 The Carthage commitment to scholars extends beyond the 35 scholarships in the Presidential Scholarship Program.
 Top students typically receive a substantial package of multiple non-need-based awards.
 Many qualify for additional need-based assistance, making Carthage quite affordable.

 The Presidential Scholarships may incorporate all Carthage assistance.
 Scholarships and grants may be combined with federal and state grants, not to exceed full tuition.